-Sec.
-10b ITA provides that individual donors can deduct donations and contributions given to foreign PBOs as extraordinary expenses from their total amount of income as laid out in sec.
-2 (4) ITA.
-The overall ceiling for the deductibility of all donations given within one year is either 20% of the total income as laid out in sec.
-2 (4) ITA or .4% of the total revenue and the wages and salaries spent per year.
-If the donee is not situated in Germany this is however subject to the condition of Sec.
-10b (1)

-(1) sentence 3 ITA which requires the foreign state to give administrative assistance and support regarding tax/claim collection.
+Section 10b of the Income Tax Act (ITA) provides that individual donors can deduct donations and contributions given to foreign PBOs as extraordinary expenses from their total amount of income as laid out in Section 2 (4) ITA.
+The overall ceiling for the deductibility of all donations given within one year is either 20% of the total income as laid out in Section 2 (4) ITA or 0.4% of the total revenue and the wages and salaries spent per year.
+However, if the donee is not situated in Germany, this is subject to the condition of Section 10b (1) sentence 3 ITA which requires the foreign state to give administrative assistance and support regarding tax/claim collection.
 According to sec.
-10b (1) sentence 4 ITA "administrative assistance" refers to Council Directive 77/799/EEC and the associated implementing rules.
-"Tax/claim collection" refers to Council Directive 76/308/EEC and the associated implementing rules (sec.
-10b (1) sentence 4 ITA).
+10b (1) sentence 4 ITA, "administrative assistance" refers to Council Directive 77/799/EEC and the associated implementing rules.
+"Tax/claim collection" refers to Council Directive 76/308/EEC and the associated implementing rules (Section 10b (1) sentence 4 ITA).
 If the tax-privileged purposes of the donee are served abroad only, the tax deductibility is granted only if:

-a) Its beneficiaries are individuals with residence or habitual abode within Germany, or b) The PBO's activities are able to contribute positively to the Federal Republic of Germany's international reputation.
+- a) Its beneficiaries are individuals with residence or habitual abode within Germany, or - b) The PBO's activities are able to contribute positively to the Federal Republic of Germany's international reputation.